Last updated: January 19, 2023

 Invite your team members to the account to start collaborating in HubSpot.
 You can customize each user’s permissions to control which parts of HubSpot they can access.
 Once invited, they can log in and set up their profile and personal preferences.

-While some settings apply only to individual users, some settings are account-wide and impact all users.
+While some settings apply only to individual users, such as user preferences, other settings are account-wide and impact all users.
 These settings include account time zone and language, default currencies, and security.
-While setting up your account defaults, you can also enable GDPR-related features.
+While setting up your account defaults, you can also turn on GDPR-related features.

 To engage with other users and get more out of your HubSpot tools, join the HubSpot Community.
 You can see examples from peers, get tips and advice from experts, learn how to troubleshoot common issues, and submit feedback to the Product team.